 Ingredients (4 refills):

-- 1 tsp of honey
+- 1 tsp honey

-- 1/4 cup of plain oats
+- 1/4 cup plain oats

-- 1/2 cup of greek yogurt (pup-safe!)
+- 1/2 cup Greek yogurt (pup-safe!)

-- 2 tbsp of PBFit or peanut butter
+- 2 tbsp PBFit or peanut butter

 We were surprised by how much our pups enjoyed this recipe!
-We used PBFit Pure Protein (again!) for this recipe, but peanut butter works fine, too.
+We used PBFit Simply Peanut (again!) for this recipe, but peanut butter works fine, too.
 The powder is easier to mix by hand, especially when you have ingredients like honey and oats.
 We had all the ingredients on hand, but even if you don’t, they’re extremely cheap and you can get a ton of refills from them.
 Make sure that the yogurt and peanut butter are safe for dogs before using them!

 Both of our dogs loved this recipe, even Goomba, despite our apprehension.
 It lasts in the 10-15 range for us, which is good for a cheap recipe.
 If your dog doesn’t like yogurt, you can substitute a similar ingredient, such as cream cheese, if you need to.
-We’d recommend increasing the oats if you want the recipe to last a bit longer.
+We’d recommend increasing the oats if you want the recipe to last longer.

 The kitchen sink